A: You will attend the Transfer Program Part I where you will meet with an academic adviser and register for your classes.

 A: If you would like to get an idea what courses will apply to your major before you speak to your adviser during the Transfer Program, please visit the following websites:

 A: The orientation program for students who are transferring into Towson is called the Transfer Program.
-Part I takes place in July and Part II takes place in August before fall classes begin.
+Part I takes place during the summer and winter breaks and Part II takes place the weekend before classes begin.

 Q: What is an "OA"?